bradford1985/backbase/README.md

 # backbase
 Backbase QA Project

-You will find 3 files listed besides the README file.
+You will find 3 files listed inside the BackbaseBBLog folder.

 BBLogTestCases.PDF includes all of the automation and manual testing instructions, inlcuding how to set up Google Chrome with Selenium.